Student to Student

 4. Only fluent second language speakers are considered.
 Some sponsors require fluency prior to departure; others will fund beginning language study as part of a scholar’s program.
 Again, it is a matter of finding the right

 5. Those not part of a university need not apply.
 Some major programs, notably Rotary and Fulbright, accept and encourage at-large applicants.
 Other programs are available to recent graduates as well.

 Most programs are administered by outside contractors, for example IIE administers Fulbright and part of NSEP.
 Both of these major programs are government funded, but literally hundreds of smaller, privately funded programs exist

 for scholars at all levels and in all fields.

-IIE (www.iie.org): The Institute for International Education is a major clearinghouse for international programs, including Fulbright.
+IIE: The Institute for International Education is a major clearinghouse for international programs, including the Fulbright program.
 It also administers a variety of programs funded by nonprofits, think tanks, and companies.

 at large applicants.

-IREX (www.irex.org): International Research and Exchanges Board manages programs on former Soviet states, the Middle East, North Africa and Asia, and covering a wide range of disciplines.
+IREX: International Research and Exchanges Board manages programs worldwide, and covering a wide range of disciplines.